Quantum gravity from the point of view of locally covariant quantum field theory: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Dorothea Bahns, Roberto Conti and Jochen Zahn for enlightening discussions and comments.
 In particular we thank Jochen Zahn for pointing out a gap in our argument for background independence.
-K. R. is also grateful to INdAM (Instituto Nazionale di Alta Mathematica "Francesco Severi") for supporting her research.
+K. R. is also grateful to INdAM (Instituto Nazionale di Alta Mathematica ``Francesco Severi'') for supporting her research and to the Erwin Schr{\"o}dinger Institute in Vienna for hospitality.
+Both authors would like to thank one of the referees for suggesting the example of scalar fields coupled to gravity as an illustration of our concept of metric dependent coordinates, which we have followed in section 2.5.